PianoRoKR/time-chunked-hdf5-analysis-framework/README.md

 # Time Chunked HDF5 Analysis Framework
-Note: This is not an offically supported Google product.
+Note: This is not an officially supported Google product.

 ## Purpose